 Provisional grades, based on these tests, are available immediately to contestants.
 In the event of an error with the test data, the Scientific Committee will attempt to, but is not obligated to follow the following process:

 - Every attempt will be made to fix test data and regrade all solutions as quickly as possible.

 - Additional test data may be added only when the grading data does not meet the intention of the Scientific Committee from before the contest.

 - Late detections of issues, especially during the last 2 hours of the contest, may be grounds for extending the length of the contest.

-This hidden data will be made available electronically in the competition area during the scheduled time for analysis after each competition.
+This hidden data will be made available online during the scheduled time for analysis after each competition.
 Contestants and team leaders may use the contestant’s workstations to verify that the grades are assessed correctly.

-A Team Leader may file an appeal by completing an Appeal Form, and submitting it to the Scientific Committee at least 30 minutes prior to the final GA meeting of that competition day.
-The GA will be informed of where Appeal Forms can be collected, and where they can submit them to the Scientific Committee.
+A Team Leader may file an appeal by completing an online Appeal Form, and submitting it to the Scientific Committee at most 24 hours after the end of each competition day.
+The GA will be informed of the link to the Appeal Form after the end of each competition day.
 Every appeal will be reviewed by the Scientific Committee and the team leader will be notified of the committee’s decision.
-All appeals and their disposition will be summarized at the final GA meeting of that competition day.
+All appeals and their disposition will be summarized 24 hours after the end of each competition day.
 In the event that every submission of a task should be re-graded and re-scored as a consequence of an accepted appeal, note that re-scoring may result in a higher or lower score for any contestant.
 Should anyone’s score change after grading results have been published, new results will be published again.
 Score changes resulting from this are not appealable.